react-navigation/react-navigation.github.io/versioned_docs/version-8.x/customizing-bottom-tabs.md

 - The `tabBarActiveTintColor` and `tabBarInactiveTintColor` options in `screenOptions` control the icon and label colors.
 These default to the iOS platform defaults, but you can change them as shown above.
 - Read the [full API reference](bottom-tab-navigator.md) for further information on `createBottomTabNavigator` configuration options.

+See [Icons](icons.md) for more details on different icon types and how to use them with React Navigation.

 ### Different icons for active and inactive states

 You can also provide different icons for active and inactive states by using a function for the `tabBarIcon` option: